-Existing estimators are designed to obtain the gradient close to the derivative of the sign function and retain the updateable capability of the BNN, so most of them have an updateable interval, \eg, for the Clip function, the interval is $[-1,1]$.
+Existing estimators are designed to obtain the gradient close to the derivative of the sign function and retain the updateable capability of the BNN, so most of them have an updateable interval, \eg, for the clip function, the interval is $[-1,1]$.
 However, we observe an interesting trend during the training process about the changes in the distribution of weights.
-As Fig.~\ref{fig:trend} shown, the number of weights close to 0 continuously decreases during training, which occurs in most BNNs with various estimators (such as $\mathtt{Identity}$ and $\mathtt{Clip}$ approximation).
-The phenomenon causes more weights to be outside the updateable interval and brings great challenges to the design of estimators.
-For BNNs with $\mathtt{Clip}$ approximation, the phenomenon lets more weights be out of $[-1,1]$ and these can not be updated anymore, which limits their updating capability seriously.
+As Fig.~\ref{fig:trend} shown, when the IMB is applied, the number of weights close to 0 continuously decreases during training, which occurs in most BNNs with various estimators (such as $\operatorname{identity}$ and $\operatorname{clip}$ approximation). {Moreover, since the application of batch normalization in BNN, there are also a large number of elements in the activation excluded from the updateable interval, such as $[-1, 1]$ for STE.} The phenomenon causes more weights to be outside the updateable interval and brings great challenges to the design of estimators.
+For BNNs with $\operatorname{clip}$ approximation, the phenomenon lets more weights be out of $[-1,1]$ and these can not be updated anymore, which limits their updating capability seriously.
 Some soft approximation functions designed to reduce the gradient error are also affected by this problem since they reduce the updateable interval of the parameter as well.
-For example, in the later stage of the DTE in IR-Net~\cite{IRNet}, the update range of the estimator continues to shrink to reduce the information loss caused by gradient errors.
+For example, in the later stage of the EDE in IR-Net~\cite{IRNet}, the update range of the estimator continues to shrink to reduce the information loss caused by gradient errors.
 At the end of this stage, less than 3\% of the weights can be updated (Fig.~\ref{fig:DTE_w_d}).
 In other words, the BNN almost lost its updating capability at this time.

-The $\mathtt{Identity}$ function causes gradient error between the $\mathtt{sign}$ function in binarization and the gradients in backward propagation, while the $\mathtt{Clip}$ and soft approximation functions cause part of gradient outside the updatable interval.
+The $\operatorname{identity}$ function causes gradient error between the $\operatorname{sign}$ function in binarization and the gradients in backward propagation, while the $\operatorname{clip}$ and soft approximation functions cause part of gradient outside the updatable interval.
 Our method try to make a trade-off to take the advantage of these two types of gradient approximation and avoid being affected by their drawbacks.